gillybrisvegas/manji/README.md

-# SAP Consulting Services
-## SAP Plant Maintenance • Enterprise Asset Management • Project Management
+# SAP Enterprise Asset Management • Project Management

 Manji is a consultancy that helps our clients achieve more from their SAP investment.
 We specialise in SAP Enterprise Asset Management.